2007 Mymensingh mass suicide: Investigation

-According to a diary by Arif, Anwar Darbesh's eldest son, the family did not adopt Christianity despite briefly considering it.
+According to a diary by Arif, Darbesh's eldest son, the family did not adopt Christianity despite briefly considering it.
 Christian leaders in Mymensingh confirmed the family had never participated in Christian ceremonies.
 Police Superintendent Rafiqul Islam noted from the diary that the family rejected all organized religions and had at one point worshipped the Hindu goddess Kali.
 They sought a "free" life beyond religious doctrines, akin to the innocence they believed Adam and Eve once had, hence their self-identification as the "Adam family".

 Arif's diary also revealed that the family initially planned their suicide for 7 July 2007, believing the date held special cosmic significance.
-They made another attempt on 10 July, the anniversary of Anwar Darbesh's death, which they observed as "Black Day".
+They made another attempt on 10 July, the anniversary of Darbesh's death, which they observed as "Black Day".
 The family prepared for their death by digging a grave-like trench in their yard and readying coffins.

-The only surviving member of the family, Meherunnesa Mobi, who was in Brahmanbaria at the time of the incident, rejected her father's religious ideology and denied that the family had ever converted to Christianity.
+The only surviving member of the family, Meherunnesa Mobi, who was in Brahmanbaria at the time of the incident, rejected her father's religious doctrine and denied that the family had ever converted to Christianity.
 She also claimed that the deaths were not a suicide but a pre-planned murder, orchestrated by certain neighbors and relatives.
-Family diaries written in the years after Anwar's death recounted continued persecution.
-Murshida, one of Anwar's daughters, wrote:"When my father died and we tried to bury him according to his instruction, the local people did not allow us to do so...
+Family diaries written in the years after Darbesh's death recounted continued persecution.
+Murshida, one of his daughters, wrote:"When my father died and we tried to bury him according to his instruction, the local people did not allow us to do so...
 People used to throw bombs at us day and night...
 We got peace when he came back through my body...
-They called him ghost (jinn) and heretic."Another diary, possibly written by Anwar's wife Hena, stated:"The villagers attacked my children with sticks, knives, cleavers...
+They called him ghost (jinn) and heretic."Another diary, possibly written by Darbesh's wife Hena, stated:"The villagers attacked my children with sticks, knives, cleavers...
 They threw stones like rain...
 The villagers have been torturing us for six years...
 We will soon take revenge."Leena, a follower who joined the household in 2000, wrote:"I have been with the family since 2000.
 I don't want to live in a world where the Aadom family will not be.
 They are taking me with them, this is my greatest achievement."

 Psychological view

-Psychologist Nasima Selim, who examined the case, highlighted the possibility of mental illness, suggesting that the Adam family may have experienced a shared psychotic disorder, or Folie à deux, a rare condition in which closely related individuals adopt a common delusional belief system.
+Kolkata-based psychologist Nasima Selim, who examined the case, highlighted the possibility of mental illness, suggesting that the family may have experienced a shared psychotic disorder, or folie à deux, a rare condition in which closely related individuals adopt a common delusional belief system.